 The Compensation Committee of the Board of Directors is composed of Robert H. Hotz, Leatrice Ducat and Rick Santorum.
-John F. Williams, Jr., M.D., who was a member of the Compensation Committee, resigned from our Board of Directors effective as of February 28, 2009.
 All the members of the Compensation Committee are independent directors and no member has ever been one of our officers or employees, nor has had any relationship with us that requires disclosure.